am4u/docker-nginx-cors/README.md

-# Docker nginx, with CORS enabled for all
+# Docker nginx, with CORS enabled for all origins

 A docker container running nginx with cors enabled for all origins